aurorascharff/redwoodsdk-demo/.notes/justin/worklogs/2025-10-08-debug-prisma-request-scoping-issue.md

 As a final tweak to the `Promise.all` strategy, the 50ms artificial delay was removed from the `noOp` server function.
 The goal is to make the request handler itself complete as quickly as possible, creating the largest possible time window between the request context being torn down and the background "fire-and-forget" database promises resolving.

-## 8. Breakthrough: Reproducing the HMR Race Condition
+## 8. Finding: Reproducing the HMR Race Condition

 **Success.** The issue has been reliably reproduced.